RyanJ93/sign-in-with-apple-jwt-generator/README.md

 ## Usage

+First of all you need to install the required dependency (`pyjwt`), you can use this command: `pip install pyjwt` or `python -m pip install pyjwt`.
+You may also need to install another dependency called `cryptography`, you can use this command: `pip install cryptography` or `python -m pip install cryptography`.
-Install the required dependency: `jwt`, then launch the `main.py` script in your CLI, here's the list of the required arguments:
+Once dependencies have been isntalled you can launch the `main.py` script in your CLI, here's the list of the required arguments:

 - *--team_id*: The team ID.
 - *--key_id*: The key ID provided by Apple.